bubi-luka/mod_customfields/README.md

 **Warning: _If there is no field with the given id, the shortcode will be displayed unchanged!_**

 ## Roadmap
-### 0.4.*
-- module displays the list of available custom fields in the backend

 ### 0.5.*
 - module has a backend modal field,
 - this modal field has the content of all the custom fields,